soykasloyka/ToDoList/README.txt

 Basic to do list on JS.

-This project save data in browser!
+This project save data to browser's local storage!
 If the page will be reloaded, the entered data will be saved.